 "Open educational resources (OER) are freely accessible, openly licensed documents and media that are useful for teaching, learning, and assessing as well as for research purposes."
 (Wikipedia).

 The most common way for permissions to be stated is using a Creative Commons license.
 If you are not familiar with Creative Commons licenses, please take a few minutes to learn more about them.
+You may also find this more in-depth self-guided training on Copyright, Creative Commons, and Fair Use helpful.

 Simply having a Creative Commons license does not make something a fully open resource.
 ND stands for No Derivatives, meaning the work cannot be modified or remixed.
 Since the option to revise or remix is a key aspect of an open resource, sources with an ND restriction are not fully open.
 You are still free to use the work as-is if that works for you and your course!